Meilyn22/DSProject/Queue.md

 # rinting the queue
 print(queue)

-# removing the first elelement from the front
+# removing the first element from the front
 queue.popleft()

 # printing the queue again